 New research suggests that microscopy – analysing fresh urine under a microscope using a haemocytometer (a device used to count white blood cells and epithelial cells) – combined with listening to a patient’s story is the best way to diagnose UTI.

 - We explain what chronic UTI is and how it develops

-- Our chronic UTI explainer for GPs evidences the problems with testing and gives advice on how best to help patients.
+- Our chronic UTI factsheet for Medical Professionals evidences the problems with testing and gives advice on how best to help patients.
 Take a copy to your next appointment

 - Find out about tests and treatment that work.